 Using Chemical Control

-If removing wild onion is impossible for you or keeping them as edible plants, keep them trimmed well.
+If removing wild onions is impossible for you or keeping them as edible plants, keep them trimmed well.
 Otherwise, the guide on killing wild onions provided above will help prevent them from spreading uncontrollably in your yard.